crytic/building-secure-contracts/program-analysis/manticore/running-under-manticore.md

               value=symbolic_value)
 ```

 If the data is symbolic, Manticore will explore all the functions of the contract during the transaction execution.
-It will be helpful to see the Fallback Function explanation in the [Hands on the Ethernaut CTF](https://blog.trailofbits.com/2017/11/06/hands-on-the-ethernaut-ctf/) article for understanding how the function selection works.
+It would be helpful to see the Fallback Function explanation in the [Hands on the Ethernaut CTF](https://blog.trailofbits.com/2017/11/06/hands-on-the-ethernaut-ctf/) article to understand how function selection works.

 #### Named transaction

 Functions can be executed through their name.
-To execute `f(uint256 var)` with a symbolic value, from user_account, and with 0 ether, use:
+To execute `f(uint256 var)` with a symbolic value from the user_account and with 0 ether, use:

 ```python3
 symbolic_var = m.make_symbolic_value()
 contract_account.f(symbolic_var, caller=user_account, value=0)
 ```

-If `value` of the transaction is not specified, it is 0 by default.
+If the `value` of the transaction is not specified, it is 0 by default.

 #### Summary